ibm-cloud-docs/assistant/intents.md

     - Remove any blank lines from the file.

       **Attention**: If your CSV file has blank lines, even at the end of the file, the upload will start but never complete.
+    - Do not include user utterances that exceed 1024 characters in length.
+Longer utterances are truncated.
     - If an utterance contains a comma, surround the utterance in quotation marks.
     - The CSV must include only one column.
     - Do not include human agent responses in the file.